More developed than the Tri-Villages, heading south on NC12 will lead you to Avon, the next of Hatteras Island’s villages

 clustered around the Cape, where the Outer Banks take a turn to the west and where Cape Hatteras Lighthouse

 guards the coast.
 From here you can’t see the Lighthouse, but you can see other Hatteras Island landmarks like the Avon Fishing Pier

 , a water tower that reads “Kinnakeet,” and the island’s biggest grocery store.

 Kinnakeet, the former name of Avon, is an Algonquin word that means “that which is mixed.”
 The “mixing” was the intermingling of Native Tribes and English settlers here, an important mark in the settling of the Outer Banks and the colony of North Carolina.
 The name was made official in 1873 with the opening of the Kinnakeet Post Office, though in 1883 the name was changed to Avon.
 Still, locals are proud of their history and heritage and Kinnakeet is still in use today, unofficially.

 Like neighboring villages, Avon relied on the waters of the ocean and Sound for a way of life, but rather than fishing

-For decades, the Outer Banks of North Carolina (or OBX for short) have been famous for their seafood.
-Which makes...
+While the Outer Banks of North Carolina have long been famous for their seemingly endless beaches, historical...

 Avon has roots in an early boat-building industry tied to cedar trees, and with the introduction of modern materials and techniques, the village still acts as a sort of anchored center for Hatteras Island in terms of geography and amenities.
 You get a nice mix of casual beach grub, seafood restaurants and some land-loving options in the dozen or so local eateries.
 There is also a hardware store, several tackle shops, and retail stores selling souvenirs and beach gear.
 If you’re staying on Hatteras, expect to find yourself in Avon for groceries, lunch and dinner, supply runs and shopping.